electricimp/Promise/README.md

     });
 ```

-### Promise.all()
+### Promise.all(*series*)

-`Promise.all(series)`

 Execute Promises in parallel and resolve when they are all done.
-Returns
-Promise that resolves with an array of the resolved Promise value or rejects
+Returns Promise that resolves with an array of the resolved Promise value or rejects
 with first rejected paralleled Promise value.

 Parameters: